 Mr. Murphy is a graduate of the University of Pittsburgh and the University of Pittsburgh School of Law.

-Kathryn Rucker began her legal career with the Center in August of 1999.
+Kathryn Rucker, Senior Attorney/Director of Training and Technical Assistance, began her legal career with the Center in August of 1999.
 Ms. Rucker’s individual representation and system reform work focus on serving adults and children with serious mental illness, as well as individuals with Acquired Brain Injury.
 She is co-counsel in several of the Center’s class action lawsuits, advocating for the development and expansion of integrated community service systems.
 Ms. Rucker received her undergraduate education from the College of the Holy Cross in Worcester, Massachusetts, and went on to participate in the Jesuit Volunteer Corps.
 She is a graduate of Northeastern University School of Law, where she volunteered in the domestic violence clinic and worked in co-op positions with Greater Boston Legal Services, the Department of Justice, and the Federal District Court for the District of Columbia.